Disease name: Anthracnose of shade trees

 Pathogen name: Several species of fungi

 Hosts: Numerous species of trees.
 Hosts vary by the species of fungus.

 One of the most common and unsightly diseases of shade trees is anthracnose.
-Anthracnose is a foliar disease caused by several species of fungi whose spores, when released, infect newly emerging leaves.
+Anthracnose is actually a group of foliar diseases caused by several species of fungi, in a number of genera including Discula, Apiognomonia, Gloeosporium and Colletotrichum.
+The spores of these fungi infect newly emerging leaves.
 The disease, which becomes active in spring, can become severe when cool, wet spring weather persists.
-Unfortunately, trees most likely to be affected are quite common, such as ash, dogwood, elm, hickory, maple, oak, sycamore, and walnut.
+Anthracnose can be very unsightly, but in most cases is not serious.
+Anthracnose of sycamore may do more damage and may warrant treatment.